-The contingent oil resources in the development unclarified project maturity sub-class assigned in the Jurassic Naokelekan and Sargelu reservoirs, assigned in 2013 based on Demir Dagh-2 well results, remain unchanged versus 2017 as no additional data was collected from these reservoirs in 2018.
+The contingent oil resources in the development unclarified project maturity sub-class assigned in the Jurassic Naokelekan and Sargelu reservoirs, assigned in 2013 based on Demir Dagh-2 well results, remain unchanged versus 2018 as no additional data was collected from these reservoirs in 2019.
 This volume could be reclassified as reserves upon the collection and interpretation of additional data resulting from additional drilling and production testing.

-The contingent oil resources in the development unclarified project maturity sub-class assigned in the Jurassic Mus and Adaiyah reservoirs have been reclassified from oil reserves as at December 31, 2017, as development drilling targeting the reservoirs is not currently scheduled.
-Oil reserves were originally assigned in the reservoirs based on well results from the Demir Dagh-2 and Demir Dagh-3 wells.
+The contingent oil resources in the development unclarified project maturity sub-class assigned in the Jurassic Mus and Adaiyah were originally assigned in the reservoirs based on well results from the Demir Dagh-2 and Demir Dagh-3 wells.
 Work is required to determine how to eliminate production of excessive water before the resources can be reclassified to a development pending status.

 The conceptual development of the Jurassic contingent oil resources volumes at the Demir Dagh field will be based on vertical to deviated wells, produced under natural flow conditions.
 Water injection/disposal wells are included in the development plan to facilitate handling of eventual water being produced or to inject water in case of insufficient pressure support.
 The produced fluids will be processed at the existing Demir Dagh processing facility, with eventual debottlenecking or additional facilities installed to handle the increased volumes.
-Production will likely be exported via the nearby Kurdistan Region Export Pipeline.
+Production will likely be exported via the nearby Kurdistan Oil Export Pipeline.
 Development of the Jurassic Butmah contingent oil resources is estimated by NSAI to require 19 wells and one additional water injection well for pressure support in the event the aquifer is not sufficient to support reservoir pressure.
 Development of the Jurassic Naokelekan and Sargelu contingent oil resources is estimated by NSAI to require 35 wells.
-The cost to drill each production well in the Jurassic reservoirs is estimated by the Corporation to be \$15.9 million.
+The cost to drill each production well in the Jurassic reservoirs is estimated by the Corporation to be \$14.7 million.
 Development drilling of each of the Demir Dagh Jurassic reservoirs is subject to economic analysis and reclassification of the resources to a development pending status.

-NSAI has assigned contingent oil resources in the development unclarified project maturity sub-class in the Tertiary Pila Spi reservoir based on positive hydrocarbon indications and interpretation of the free water level from a wireline dynamic test (MDT) on the Demir Dagh-9 well and by analogy with the neighbouring Kirkuk field, which is producing from the age equivalent formation.
+NSAI has assigned contingent oil resources in the development unclarified project maturity sub-class in the Tertiary Pila Spi reservoir based on positive hydrocarbon indications from a number of different wells drilled in the filed, interpretation of the free water level from a wireline dynamic test (MDT) on the Demir Dagh-9 well and by analogy with the neighbouring Kirkuk field, which is producing from the age equivalent formation.
 The volumes are in the contingent resources category as no well was tested over this interval.
-The re-classification of all or a portion of the Tertiary Pila Spi reservoir contingent oil resources is primarily contingent upon the collection and interpretation of additional data resulting from additional drilling and production testing.
+The reclassification of all or a portion of the Tertiary Pila Spi reservoir contingent oil resources is primarily contingent upon the collection and interpretation of additional data resulting from additional drilling and production testing.